CSteen57/SteenDesk_Help_Desk_Simulation/README.md

 This project extends the **SteenCorp Enterprise IT Lab** by introducing a help desk simulation environment.

-It focuses on real-world IT support scenarios, where issues are reported by users, diagnosed, and resolved using structured troubleshooting and SLA-based prioritization.
+It focuses on real-world IT support scenarios where issues are reported by users, diagnosed, resolved, validated, and documented using structured troubleshooting and SLA-based prioritization.

-Rather than building a new environment, this lab leverages the existing `steencorp.local` domain to simulate how support teams operate within an established infrastructure.
+Rather than building a new environment from scratch, this lab leverages the existing `steencorp.local` domain to simulate how support teams operate within an established infrastructure.

 ---